raspberrychris/paddleboardmaster/content/post/gili-10-6-11-6-air-all-around-inflatable-stand-up-paddle-board.md

 ## Unboxing Video of GILI 10'6/11'6 AIR All Around Inflatable Stand Up Paddle Board

+If you want to check out a full review of the GILI check out the video below:

 {{< youtube SrqrWWQ-Rq0 >}}

 [**Click here to check out the GILI 10'6/11'6 AIR All Around Inflatable Stand Up Paddle Board on Amazon.com...**](#)